 - Buy from App Store

-Advantages: Blocks ads, analytics, social and tracking data, making it one of the most security-focused browsers on iOS; simple to use
+Pros: Blocks ads, analytics, social and tracking data, making it one of the most security-focused browsers on iOS; simple to use

-Disadvantages: No history, menus or tabs; very basic browser; slower rendering engine than Firefox and Safari
+Cons: No history, menus or tabs; very basic browser; slower rendering engine than Firefox and Safari

 In November 2016, Firefox released its standalone security-focused browser Firefox Focus.